AOEpeople/aoe_technology_radar/README.md

 - Also, when you want to reuse the CSS and Styling: Change the font (it is a licensed font) and the colors (It using AOE CI)

 ### Use and build the radar
-Create a new yarn3 project and add the tech radar as a dependency
+Create a new npm project and add the tech radar as a dependency
 ```
 npm i aoe_technology_radar
 ```